rhiannemock/ketoboot/README.md

 3. media query needs to be added for screens over 3000px
 4. images on about keto page need altering, pyramid needs adding to the pyramid foods text box and a wrapper which shows them side by side added.
 5.  the issue wave had with the Home link on the introduction page works and i cannot find a fault with it.
+6.  image sources need to be added in alt text